Hubert26/ippan_suicide_study/README.md

 - `.vscode/`: Configuration files for Visual Studio Code.
 - `data/`: Contains datasets used in the analysis.
 - `docs/`: Documentation related to the project.
-- `notebooks/`: Jupyter notebooks for drafts,exploratory analysis and visualization.
+- `notebooks/`: Jupyter notebooks for drafts and exploratory analysis
 - `results/`: Output results from analyses.
 - `src/`: Source code for data preparation, analysis, and modeling.
     - `data_processing/`: Scripts for processing data.